Swart-lab/Intronarrator/README.rst

 Description
 ===========
-Intronarrator is a set of Python scripts that predict introns in genes using RNA-seq data.
-The program `AUGUSTUS
+Intronarrator is a collection of Python and shell scripts that predicts introns using RNA-seq data, then uses the program `AUGUSTUS
-<https://github.com/Gaius-Augustus/Augustus>`_ is used to do the actual gene
+<https://github.com/Gaius-Augustus/Augustus>`_ to do gene prediction, using its
-prediction, using its "intronless" model.
+"intronless" model.

 The motivation for this is that AUGUSTUS's intron model leads to poor prediction of extremely short (mostly 15 bp) introns of heterotrichous ciliates, despite having an intron length model designed to accommodate extreme variation in intron lengths observed across eukaryotes.
-Despite trying a number of options to alter this model, we were unable to accurately predict introns - leading, more often than not, to predicted introns being incorrect ("faketrons").
+After trying a number of options to alter this model, we were unable to accurately predict introns - leading, more often than not, to predicted introns being incorrect ("faketrons").
 RNA-seq data, on the other hand, may be very extensive -- providing deep coverage of